 4. Disinfect Your Car Frequently

-After you’ve used a hand sanitizer, wipe down the high-touch surfaces in your vehicle with disinfecting wipes.
-This is especially important to do after you’ve been in a public place like a grocery store.
+After using a hand sanitizer, wipe down the high-touch surfaces in your vehicle with disinfecting wipes.
+This is especially important to do after being in a public place like a grocery store.

 High-touch surfaces include: